-Plus two courses in one of the following specific areas in the developing world: Eastern Europe and the Russian Federation, Latin America, Asia, Africa or Middle East.
+Plus two courses in one of the following specific areas in the developing world: Latin America, Asia, Africa or Middle East.
 (Relevant language courses above the intermediate level would count).

 In addition, Economics 100: Introduction to Economics is strongly recommended but not required.